Battle of Pungdo: Japanese strategy

 Planning to strengthen their forces in Korea, the Imperial Japanese Navy redeployed the main component of the Combined Fleet to Korean waters, since the ships stationed there at the time, Yaeyama, Musashi and Ōshima, were considered insufficient to prevent Chinese reinforcements from landing at Asan, and, in the event of hostilities breaking out, would not be able to provide support to Japanese troops on the Korean peninsula.
 Consequently, on July 23, fifteen major warships and seven torpedo boats, under the command of Vice-Admiral Itō, left Sasebo and headed for Gunsan on the western coast of Korea.
 Gunsan, chosen due to its strategic location and telegraphic connection with Japan, would become a temporary naval base for the Japanese Fleet.

 A Flying Squadron under Rear-Admiral Tsuboi, comprising the cruisers Yoshino, Akitsushima and Naniwa, was detached from the main fleet in order to rendezvous with the cruiser Yaeyama and the gunboat Ōshima, which were stationed in Chemulpo, near the island of Pungdo.
 Together they were to patrol the western coast and prevent the landing of Chinese reinforcements.
-Musashi, which was also stationed at Chempulo, was not to join the patrol but instead accompany the main fleet at Gunsan.
+Musashi, which was also stationed at Chemulpo, was not to join the patrol but instead accompany the main fleet at Gunsan.
 However, the orders wired for the commanders of the three ships at Chemulpo never came through as the telegraph line was severed by Donghaks.
-As a result, Yaeyama and Oshima remained at Chempulo, ignorant of the order to rendezvous with the Flying Squadron.
+As a result, Yaeyama and Oshima remained at Chemulpo, ignorant of the order to rendezvous with the Flying Squadron.